 The Old town of Brasov has green areas and relaxing zones, so it is really nice to have time for the city, not to be in a rush there!

 The night life is interesting, it is a nice mixture between Balkans and Western Europe spirit.
 I had delicious dinner in Brasserie Brasov on the Council Square.
-During the dinner there was incredible music by talented DJ.
+Check it at tripadvsor here: Brasserie Brasov.
+During the dinner there was incredible music.
 The decors on the floor and on the roof are kind of religious and at the same time very beautiful.
 The style inside is medieval and modern, perfect combination.
-The place is so Gatsby!
-Cheers!
+The place is so unique and I strongly recommend it!

-And let me give you a tip – don’t expect the spirit of the Old Town to be outside of the Old Town.
-After going out of the Old Town of Brasov, you are in a big Romanian city just– crowded, dirty, in a rush.
+TIP: Don’t expect the spirit of the Old Town to be outside of the Old Town.
+After going out of the Old Town of Brasov, you are in a big Romanian city – crowded, dirty, a lot of people in a rush.
 Better plant to spend the night in The Old Town, there are small boutique hotels with breakfast included on a fare prices.

 Take the road!